What We Do

-For the period of the COVID19 Emergency, Scott County is accepting service of tax appeal petitions under the following procedures.
+Scott County is currently accepting service of Tax Appeal Petitions under the following procedures:

 These methods of service will only be available until 4:30 p.m.
-CST on the date determined by the legislature to be the filing deadline for 2020 tax appeals.
+CST on the date determined by the legislature to be the filing deadline.
 The County will not acknowledge any petitions delivered after the deadline.
 Because you will still be responsible for filing your tax petition by the filing deadline, Scott County strongly encourages you to consider time constraints when using these methods.

 - If possible all petitions should be served by email